HoracioSoldman/batch-processing-on-aws/README.md

 The following diagram illustrates a high-level structure of the pipeline where data flows from different sources to the final visualisation tool.

 ![The ELT](/images/batch-on-aws.png "ERD edited from dbdiagram.io")

+## The Goal
+The end goal of the current project is to preprocess the data on AWS platform and get useful insights from it.
+We can learn more from the data by responding some of the following business questions on the final dashboard.

+- At what time or which hour of the day has the most active rental in average?

+- Which area has the most active bike rentals in London?

+- Which day of the week is the most active in general?

+- What is the global trend for daily rentals over the year?

 ## The dataset
 We are going to process 3 datasets along this project.